 [We] dream in narrative, daydream in narrative, remember, anticipate, hope, despair, believe, doubt, plan, revise, criticize, construct, gossip, learn, hate, and love by narrative.
 Barbara Hardy, 1977.

-This technical report contains supplementary data and findings of from PhD research1.
+This technical report contains supplementary data and findings from PhD research1, summarised in the abstract as follows:

-The thesis itself investigates the potential of narrative theory to inform the design of tools for sharing and annotating stories, in the context of professional knowledge sharing.
+This thesis investigates the potential of narrative theory to inform the design of tools for sharing and annotating stories, in the context of professional knowledge sharing.
 It begins with a detailed review of the literature on modelling narrative, to establish the theoretical foundations for a narratologically-grounded annotation schema.
 Medicine is then selected for a tri-part study, since narrative-based approaches in healthcare education and practice are seen by many as significant.